Contagious McKean-Vlasov systems with heterogeneous impact and exposure: The common noise system under the smallness condition

 \subsection{Global uniqueness under the smallness condition}

 To prove the uniqueness part of Theorem \ref{thm:global_unique}, we adapt the arguments from the proof of \cite[Thm.~2.3]{LS18b}.
 Let $(X,\mathcal{L})$ and $(\bar{X},\mathcal{\bar{L}})$ be any two solutions to (\ref{CMV}) coupled through the same Brownian drivers $B$ and $B_0$.
-Next, we define the two increasing processes
+Let $\mathbf{L}_v$ and $\bar{\,\mathbf{L}}_v$ be the total loss processes, as defined in \eqref{eq:total_loss}, for the two different solutions.
+Retracing the arguments of \cite[Lemma 2.1]{LS18b}, and applying Fubini's theorem, we can deduce that